Burmese Days: Isolation

 The character of Flory, a Pukka sahib, serves as an emblematic depiction of the isolation faced by the European community in colonial-era Burma, a topic Orwell also explored in his short story Shooting an Elephant.
 He is torn between his fascination with Burmese culture, which sees him attempt to befriend several Burmese, and his role as a colonial teak merchant (ensuring that, as a member of the ruling class, he can never become intimately familiar with such a culture).
-He also defends the Burmese and sympathizes with various issues they face in the argument with Dr Veraswami, confirming his disillusion with colonialism which isolates him from the European community.
+He also defends the Burmese and sympathises with various issues they face in the argument with Dr Veraswami, confirming his disillusion with colonialism which isolates him from the European community.
 Flory aims to satisfy both the Burmese and the Europeans while ultimately pleasing neither, further confirming his isolation.

 Racism

-The theme of racism frequently appears in Burmese Days, being depicted in the interactions between the three primary ethnic groups in Burma- the Europeans, Indians and Burmese.
-The European gentleman's club in which Flory spends a significant portion of the novel in, holds a debate on whether or not to admit a "native" (referring to Burmese people) into the club, with the violent and spiteful racist Ellis immediately objecting and declaring that he will never share a club with "natives".
+The theme of racism frequently appears in Burmese Days, being depicted in the interactions between the three primary ethnic groups in Burma: the Europeans, Indians and Burmese.
+The European gentleman's club, in which Flory spends a significant portion of the novel, holds a debate on whether or not to admit a "native" (referring to Burmese people) into the club, with the violent and spiteful racist Ellis immediately objecting and declaring that he will never share a club with "natives".
 Racism remains a strong theme throughout the novel, with the European community in Burma frequently expressing racist attitudes towards the Indians and Burmese they interact with.
 In the view of Keck, the depiction of racism in Burmese Days has been cited by numerous historians "as a means to explore some of the more important features of modern history".